-Four-legged friends stay free in selected rooms, as long as the hotel has agreed the stay in advance.
+Four-legged friends stay free in Deck Rooms, as long as the hotel has agreed the stay in advance.
 Dog bowls, baskets and biscuits are supplied.
 Pets are allowed in the bar (by day), but not the restaurant.
 See more pet-friendly hotels in East Sussex.

 Under-12s can dine in the restaurant between 6pm and 6.30pm.
 The hotel has a list of reliable local babysitters for guests to contact independently.

 Almost all (95 per cent) kitchen ingredients are sourced within 10 miles of the hotel, making its food miles pretty negligible.
 And some of the furniture was made by a local wood-recycling business.